Family office at night: recovery plan with multisig diagram, estate plan materials, and executives reviewing Bitcoin operational controls

 Context

-Why Bitcoin Changes Everything
+Why Bitcoin Changes the Operating Model

 Bitcoin is the first globally liquid bearer asset that can be controlled directly by individuals and families without institutional intermediaries.